alvinxrw2002/os222/links.md

 Basic commands for vi.
 Can be used for file-related tasks.
 I'd rather just see those commands through here than memorizing all of them.

 3. [Digital/Online Privacy](https://www.freecodecamp.org/news/the-beginners-guide-to-online-privacy-7149b33c4a3e/)<br>
 Online privacy matters less now.
-When you share your personal data throughout companies, there’s no guaranty that they’ll keep them safe.
+When you share your personal data throughout companies, there’s no guarantee that they’ll keep them safe.

 4. [Cyber Security Introduction](https://www.youtube.com/watch?v=rcDO8km6R6c)<br>
 An intro to cyber security.
 What is it?
 How to apply it?
 What could possibly threatens it?